Trade Forex Trading

 How Leverage Increases Profits and Loses?

-If you have a 1,000 dollar account with leverage 100:1 you can buy a maximum of 1 lot which is equal to $100,000 dollars contract(1 Standard lot).
+If you have a 1,000 dollar account with leverage 100:1 you as a trader can buy a maximum of 1 lot which is equal to $100,000 dollars contract(1 Standard lot).

-NB: This is the Leverage used not the Maximum leverage, If a broker gives you 500:1 leverage, but you only trade 1 lot the used leverage you're using is 100:1, But if you trade 5 contracts then the leverage you will use is 500:1 which is equal to Maximum leverage (500:1).
+NB: This is the Leverage used not the Maximum leverage, If a broker gives you 500:1 leverage, but you only trade 1 lot the used leverage you're using is 100:1, But if you trade 5 contracts then the leverage you'll use is 500:1 which is equal to Maximum leverage (500:1).

-So the example referred in this below is talking of the leverage used based on the volume of the trade which you have opened.
+So the example illustration referred in this tutorial below is talking of the leverage used based on the volume of the trade which you have opened.

 Example 1: (500:1 Leverage or 5 Lots)

-If you make a profit of 100 pips the calculation of profit in dollars is:
+If you make a profit of 100 pips the calculation of trading profit amount in dollars is:

 5 lots